Hotel Technology

 How good is it in 2026?

-That accuracy is good enough for triage but not for verdict.
 A sentiment flag should pull a human's attention; it should not auto-fire a manager apology.

 Three common failure modes: - Sarcasm.
 "Wow, what a great breakfast" said with a straight face is impossible for the model. - Mixed-language messages.
 Guests who code-switch between two languages confuse the classifier. - Cultural register.
 Japanese politeness can read as "neutral" when the actual underlying tone is "deeply frustrated."
 Train your team to read the original message on flagged conversations.